-Project involved implementation of an online marketing tool.
-This project targeted customers who had opted for what advertisements they want, in their emails.
-This involved complex algorithms, that judged authenticity of an advertisement, and separating SPAM.
-Most of the e-mail advertisements today are mostly SPAM, so genuine ads were segregated from the clutter.
-Project involved 2 sub-projects: The Effort and the Campaign Manager.
+This project targeted customers who had opted for certain advertisements they wanted in their emails.
+This involved complex algorithms that judged the authenticity of an advertisement and separating SPAM.

-- Most of the advertisements are rejected by e-mail filters.
-The major challenge remained designing algorithms that could match (actually fool) the e-mail filters to accept genuine advertisements.
+Most advertisements are rejected by email filters, so the major challenge remained designing algorithms that could circumvent the e-mail filters to accept genuine advertisements.

 The tool involved 2 sub-projects: